dwhiffing/fury/content/aar/mf/mf2/mf2_aj/body.md

-The Syrian raids continue, coming in without escorts now, and I’m getting a bit complacent when one of them suddenly opens up with a frontal aspect missile\!
+The Syrian raids continue, coming in without escorts now, and I’m getting a bit complacent when one of them suddenly opens up with a frontal aspect missile!
 These are Fencers, not Floggers or Fitters, and they’re not such easy kills.
 Wrenching away from the missile, my pilots draw back and come around from the rear, but that gives more time for the Fencers to close in on my ships.
 I consider opening fire with SAMs,